 Or, take guided tours exploring the land which are usually the best part of any trip to Riviera Maya.

 Safety Facts About Mexico

 Here are some eye-opening safety facts about Mexico to jog your memory with before we look at safety in Rivera Maya with more detail.

-- The intentional homicide rate of Yucatan is 3 per 100,000.
+- The intentional homicide rate in Yucatan is 3 per 100,000.
 That’s better than the US homicide rate which is 5.

 - According to the UK Government, over 576,971 British nationals visited Mexico in 2017 with most visits being trouble-free.